Financial-Times/origami-build-service/README.md

   * `CHANGE_API_KEY`: The change-log API key to use when creating and closing change-logs.
   * `RELEASE_ENV`: The Salesforce environment to include in change-logs.
 One of `Test` or `Production`
   * `SENTRY_DSN`: The Sentry URL to send error information to
+  * `ARCHIVE`: Control use of archived responses for v2 endpoints.
+One of:
+    * default (not set): don't use the archive and don't return stored responses
+    * `fallback`: try to use the static archive but fall back to generating a response, given a request with no archived response
+    * `full`: use the static archive and 404 for any request with no archived response
 #### Deprecated:

 The following keys are required for v2 of the Build Service.
 They are deprecated and should not be used when developing new features, instead use `ORIGAMI_GITHUB_TOKEN`.